andrewkrug/securing-the-cloud-supplemental/getting-started-guide/getting-started.md

 It would be helpful (but not required) if you made the following changes to your VM environment:
 1) Enable copy/paste between host and VM

 The VM must have the ability to access the internet as you will be interacting with AWS.
-Ata minimum, DNS and HTTP/HTTPS are needed, and one lab will require outbound SSH.
+At a minimum, DNS and HTTP/HTTPS are needed, and one lab will require outbound SSH.

 Your VM software should have support pages on how to complete each of the above steps.